 There was also particular concern about attempts to water down the "country of origin principle", which allows broadcasters to offer pan-European services, while complying with the laws of the country they are based in.

 Lord Freeman added: Most of our concerns on the proposed directive rest on whether the country of origin principle, which we see as essential to the proper operation of single market legislation, will be maintained.
-We are firmly
+We are firmly convinced that it

 A Commons committee, The First Delegated Legislation Committee, discussed the proposed extension of the sex offenders register on January 29th.